 The Trojan Warrior Spirit Lives Here

 The College of Health & Human Services regularly evaluates student learning outcomes for each degree program as part of an ongoing effectiveness and planning cycle.
 Additionally the following degree programs offered in the College of Health & Human Services are accredited by outside accrediting organizations:

-- Health & Physical Education - National Council for Accreditation of Teacher Education
+- Health & Physical Education - Council for the Accreditation of Educator Preparation

 - MSN - Accreditation Commission for Education in Nursing

-- Physical Education - National Council for Accreditation of Teacher Education
+- Physical Education - Council for the Accreditation of Educator Preparation

 - Social Work - Council on Social Work Education

 Used with permission. ©2020 TPR Education IP Holdings, LLC.
 The Princeton Review is not affiliated with Princeton University.
 For more information about reprints from The Princeton Review visit PARS International Corp. at www.TPR-licensing.com.